 It has been about five years since the surprise announcement that local favorite Four Peaks, one of the craft beer pioneers in Arizona, was being acquired by the multinational giant Anheuser-Busch InBev.
 That news, one of many acquisitions of regional breweries, led to concern about the transaction’s impact on other craft beer producers and inevitable accusations of “selling out.”
 While the financial arrangements may be different behind the scenes, it’s reassuring that little has changed, and some aspects have even improved, for the consumer.

 Four Peaks’ 1892 building, once a creamery, is now home to both a working brewery and a large pub that serves the company’s beers along with a hearty menu designed to incorporate and complement those brews.
-The location is just under half a mile from the Dorsey/Apache light rail station.
+The location is just under half a mile from the Dorsey/Apache light rail station and Tempe Streetcar stop.
 If the distance seems a little far, the walk or bike ride from the station is a pleasant one through the University Heights neighborhood.
 Those who pedal along 8th Street are rewarded with a corral that can accommodate at least 16 bicycles next to the patio.

 That patio is huge and busy.
 It’s shaded for the most part and cooled by massive fans on hot days.
 Inside there’s a large bar and two dining rooms, one of which has an impressive view of the production area of the building.
 During the current pandemic, brewery tours are suspended, but dine-in service with reduced capacity is available.
 All customers, even those sitting at the bar, need to check in first at the host station.
 Minors accompanied by parents are welcome, and Four Peaks even has a children’s menu offering smaller portions of menu favorites.